SuperElastix/SimpleElastix/README.md

 make -j4
 ```

 The SuperBuild will download and install dependencies (elastix, ITK, SimpleITK and SWIG) and compile SimpleElastix.
-Target language dependencies need to be pre-installed, e.g. `sudo apt-get install cmake swig monodevelop r-base r-base-dev ruby python python-dev tcl tcl-dev tk tk-dev`.
+Target language dependencies need to be pre-installed, e.g. `sudo apt-get install cmake swig monodevelop r-base r-base-dev ruby ruby-dev python python-dev tcl tcl-dev tk tk-dev`.
 Note that this project takes around an hour to build on a quad-core machine.

-The documentation further describes how to [build SimpleElastix on Windows](http://simpleelastix.readthedocs.org/GettingStarted.html#Windows) and how to [build SimpleElastix manually](http://simpleelastix.readthedocs.org/GettingStarted.html#building-manually-on-linux).
+The documentation further describes how to [build SimpleElastix on Windows](http://simpleelastix.readthedocs.org/GettingStarted.html#Windows) and how to [build SimpleElastix manually](http://simpleelastix.readthedocs.org/GettingStarted.html#building-manually-on-linux) without the SuperBuild.

 SimpleElastix has been tried and tested on Ubuntu 14.10 using GCC 4.9.2 and Clang 3.4.0, Mac OSX Yosemite using Apple Clang 600.0.56 and Windows 8.1 using Microsft Visual Studio 2012 C++ compiler.